-Labor performed by a weekly-paid employee during any calendar week and prior to or on the regular payday shall be paid for not later than the regular payday of the employer for such weekly-paid employee falling during the following calendar week.
-1 2 Labor performed by a weekly-paid employee during any calendar week and subsequent to the regular payday shall be paid for not later than seven days 3 4 after the regular payday of the employer for such weekly-paid employee 5 falling during the following calendar week.
-6 Cal.
+- 24. In no event should Plaintiffs or Class Members have been paid later than the time periods established by sections 201.5 or 204 of the California Labor Code, but certain payments to Plaintiffs were made days, weeks and months after they were due, some have yet to be made, all leading to penalties and civil penalties under sections 203 and 204 of the California Labor Code. - 25.
+At all times relevant herein, section 210 of the California Labor Code provided: In addition to, and entirely independent and apart from, any other penalty provided in this article, every person who fails to pay the wages of each employee as provided in Sections 204, 204b, 204.1, 204.2, 205, 205.5, and 1197.5, shall be subject to a civil penalty as follows: (a) For any initial violation, one hundred dollars (\$100) for each failure to pay each employee; (b) For each subsequent violation, or any willful or intentional violation, two hundred dollars (\$200) for each failure to pay each employee, plus 25 percent of the amount unlawfully withheld. - Cal.
 Lab.
-Code § 204b.
-7 In no event should Plaintiff, Collective Action Members, Aggrieved Employees and 8 Class Members have been paid later than the time periods established by sections 201.3, 9 201.5 and 204b of the California Labor Code, but certain payments to Plaintiffs were 10 made after they were due, all leading to penalties and civil penalties under sections 203 11 and 204 or 204b of the California Labor Code.
-12 30.
-At all times relevant herein, section 210 of the California Labor Code provided: 13 In addition to, and entirely independent and apart from, any other penalty 14 provided in this article, every person who fails to pay the wages of each 15 employee as provided in Sections 204, 204b, 204.1, 204.2, 205, 205.5, and 16 1197.5, shall be subject to a civil penalty as follows: (a) For any initial 17 violation, one hundred dollars (\$100) for each failure to pay each employee; 18 (b) For each subsequent violation, or any willful or intentional violation, two 19 hundred dollars (\$200) for each failure to pay each employee, plus 25 percent of the amount unlawfully withheld.
-20 21 Cal.
-Lab.
 Code § 210.
-Further, the Defendants' policy has been to devote insufficient resources to the payroll accounting function, with the inevitable result that employees are 22 23 routinely paid in tardy fashion, in violation of the Code.
-24 31.
-Labor Code sections 226.7, 512 and Section 12 of the Wage Order require an employer to pay an additional hour of compensation for each meal period the 25 employer fails to provide.
-Section 12 requires that "No employer shall employ any person 26 for a work period of more than six (6) hours without a meal period of not less than thirty 27 28 (30) minutes, nor more than one (1) hour.
+Further, the Defendants' policy has been to devote insufficient resources to the payroll accounting function, with the inevitable result that employees are routinely paid in tardy fashion, in violation of sections 203 and 204 of the Code, and otherwise in violation of the Code. - 26.
+Labor Code sections 226.7, 512 and Section 12 of the Wage Order require an employer to pay an additional hour of compensation for each meal period the employer fails to provide.
+Section 12 requires that "No employer shall employ any person for a work period of more than six (6) hours without a meal period of not less than thirty (30) minutes, nor more than one (1) hour.
 Subsequent meal period for all employees shall be called not later than six (6) hours after the termination of the preceding meal period."
 Defendants failed to maintain a policy informing all Class Members of these rights.